Deafness in Benin: Deaf education

 In 1957, Andrew Foster opened schools for the deaf in Africa in Accra, Ghana and Lagos, Nigeria.
 Andrew Foster was also responsible for opening a training center in Ibadan for teaching the deaf in 1975.
 By 1976, the training center was able to send out its first deaf teachers to Togo, Benin, the Ivory Coast, and Senegal.
 Today, there are several nursery primary schools as well as deaf colleges in Benin.

 Primary and secondary education

 There are a number of primary and secondary schools that offer education for the deaf, although many of the schools below claim to be the only one.

 École Béninoise pour Sourds (EBS)

 Created in 1977 by Andrew Foster, École Béninoise pour Sourds (EBS) was the first school for the deaf in Benin until the 90's.
 The school was originally part of the Center for Household Education in Gbéto-south in Cotonou.
-The first set of students were taught by a career teacher and a deaf person that were trained at the training center in Ibadan.
+The first set of students was taught by a career teacher and a deaf person that were trained at the training center in Ibadan.
 Eventually, other deaf schools were created in Sènandé in Cotonou, Parakou, Bohicon and Porto-Novo.